 What is Lower Back Pain?

 Lower back pain is the number one cause of disability worldwide.
-About 80% of the US population will experience some type of lower back pain at some point in their life.
+About 80% of the US population will experience some type of lower back pain at some point in their life, especially when doing housework.
 Even though lower back pain is such a problem in today’s world, it is often difficult to say with certainty what is causing it.

 Below, you will find a list of things that may cause lower back pain: